Skip to main content

 64% of them say it’s a priority for them to make the world a better place:

-A job description could include the company’s commitment to finding new and improved ways of providing eco-friendly housing and services that support and enhance lifestyles while embracing “going green.”
-Additional benefit could be gained by explaining the organization’s goal to find the creative talent needed to make the world a better place.
+A job description could highlight the company’s commitment to developing eco-friendly housing and services that enhance residents’ lifestyles while supporting sustainability.
+It could also emphasize the organization’s goal to attract creative talent dedicated to making the world a better place.

 88% prefer a collaborative work-culture rather than a competitive one: